 With a bulky, more “T-Rex” proportioned dino mode, this toy becomes a must own for fans of the movie toys.
 It’s almost laughable how much better he looks than the old toy.

-He scales well with the new Premium Edition Slash as well, and it makes me hope they’ll re-issue Slash with more dry brushed paint apps under Studio Series.
+He scales well with the new Premium Edition Scorn (Edit) as well, and it makes me hope they’ll re-issue Slash with more dry brushed paint apps under Studio Series.

 He also scales pretty nicely with Studio Series Optimus Prime –

 And yes, you can have Optimus ride Grimlock.
 It actually works pretty well.